Hyle-org/devhub-hyle/docs/developers/general-doc/identity.md

 ## Where is identity relevant on Hylé?

-One blob transaction on Hylé includes:
+A `BlobTransaction` on Hylé includes:

-- Blobs, as many as wanted;
+- As many `blob`s as wanted;
-- One blob which corresponds to the identity of the person who initiated the transaction.
+- One `blob` which corresponds to the identity of the person who initiated the transaction.

 Note that: